To sign up for our fall group, please complete this form.

-“Coping Cat” is a cognitive behavioral treatment for children ages 7-14.
-This program is specifically designed for children and adolescents dealing with anxiety who may have a diagnosis of: generalized anxiety disorder, social phobia, or separation anxiety disorder.
+“Coping Cat” is an evidence-based, cognitive behavioral treatment specifically designed for children and adolescents with mild to moderate levels of anxiety.
 Treatment includes education, coping skills training, and gradual exposure to anxiety inducing scenarios, as well as homework assignments.
-During treatment children and adolescents learn to recognize and analyze anxious feelings and develop strategies to cope with anxiety-provoking situations.
+During treatment, children and adolescents learn to recognize and analyze anxious feelings and develop strategies to cope with anxiety-provoking situations.

 There are four components to treatment:

 - Recognizing anxious feelings and physical reactions to anxiety

 - Clarifying thoughts and feelings in anxious situations

 - Developing a coping plan

 - Evaluating performance and giving self-reinforcement